spitemonster/muso/README.md

 ## seeding

-to seed the db uncomment these lines in hooks.server.ts.
+to seed the db uncomment these lines in `hooks.server.ts`.

 ```
 // seed db